End-to-end testing for API only Ruby on Rails apps with Cucumber syntax

 When the offsite payment page redirects the user to our endpoint

-Then the user arrives to the successful page
+Then the user arrives at the successful page

 Then update the payment record